 Drive through Cades Cove with its collection of historic homesteads, preserved buildings like Cable Grist Mill and churches.
 The scenic valley is also one of the best and most reliable areas to see wildlife in the Smoky Mountains, including bears.

-Hear stories about the hardy pioneers and founders of the park, wondrous wildlife and stories about Cherokee Nation culture and museums, all while you explore Great Smoky Mountains National Park at your own pace.
+Along your journey, hear stories about the early settlers and the creation of the national park, learn about local wildlife, and discover insights into the Cherokee Nation culture and museums, all while exploring Great Smoky Mountains National Park at your own pace.